 What RVers Say

-Talk to anyone who’s been RVing for a while, and you’ll hear the same thing again and again: “I wish I’d started sooner.”
-Many RVers say they travel more often now because it’s cheaper and easier than traditional vacations.
+Talk to almost anyone who has been RVing for a while and you’ll hear the same thing again and again: “I wish we had started sooner.”
+Many RV owners say they travel more often now because the entire process is simpler and more affordable than traditional vacations.
+Instead of planning months in advance around flights, hotels, and rental cars, RV travel allows families to pack up, hit the road, and enjoy a getaway whenever the opportunity appears.

 “Our first family RV trip cost half of what our usual beach vacation did—and the kids loved every second.”